 - Promises of guaranteed approval

-- Upfront payments required
+- Upfront fees or payments required

 - Urgency created with limited-time offers